harvard-lil/website-static/app/_posts/2024-06-28-warc-gpt-on-tour-talk-transcript-and-slide-decks.md

 ---
 ## Video
-Excerpt from the talk we gave at an event organized by the [Web Archiving section of the Society of American Archivists](https://connect.archivists.org/discussion/discussion-web-archiving-and-ai-1) on June 14th, 2024.
+Here's an excerpt from the talk we gave at an event organized by the [Web Archiving section of the Society of American Archivists](https://connect.archivists.org/discussion/discussion-web-archiving-and-ai-1) on June 14th, 2024:

 <div class="embed-container">
   <iframe src="https://vimeo.com/964817363"